torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 4. Installation:
 ================

-The tty layer creates sysfs entries which contain the major and minor numbers allocated for the hvcs driver.
+The tty layer creates sysfs entries which contain the major and mianalr numbers allocated for the hvcs driver.
 The following snippet of "tree" output of the sysfs directory shows where these numbers are presented::